xzl01/vulkan-loader/BUILD.md

 library and the "googletest" libraries to the `build\tests\Debug` or the `build\tests\Release` directory, which is where the `vk_loader_validation_test.exe` executable is found, depending on what configuration you built.
-(The loader validation tests use the "googletest" testing framework.)

 Other techniques include placing the library in a system folder (C:\Windows\System32) or in a directory that appears in the `PATH` environment variable.

-See the `LoaderAndLayerInterface` document in the `loader` folder in this repository for more information on how the loader finds driver libraries and layer libraries.
+See the documentation in the `docs` folder in this repository for more information on how the loader finds driver libraries and layer libraries.
 The document also describes both how ICDs and layers should be packaged, and how developers can point to ICDs and layers within their